 Generating Source Files

-Language-specific files can be generated using a Python script from the command line or via a GUI.
-The available languages for each version of the MAVLink protocol are listed in Introduction > Supported Languages (these include C, C#, Java, Python etc).
+Language-specific MAVLink libraries ("source files") can be created from XML Message Definitions using Python-based command line or GUI generator tools.
+The supported output languages for each version of the MAVLink protocol are listed in Supported Languages (these include C, C#, Java, Python etc).

-The tools must already have been set up as described in Getting Started > Installation section (in particular Tkinter must be installed to use the GUI tool).
+The tools must already have been set up as described in Install MAVLink (in particular Tkinter must be installed to use the GUI tool).

-Dialect XML files that have dependencies on other XML files must be located in the same directory.
-Since most MAVLink dialects depend on the common.xml message set, you should place your dialect with the others in
+message_definitions/v1.0/ contains XML definitions for a number of different dialects.
+Dialect files that have dependencies on other XML files must be located in the same directory.
+Since most MAVLink dialects depend on the common.xml message set, you should place your dialect with the others in that folder.

 MAVLink Generator Tool (GUI)